 Singer and celebrity chef Kelis did like many celebrities have done after coming into a large amount of money: she bought a house.
-But instead of living and moving from mansion to mansion over the years, Kelis is selling her property to buy something far more valuable to her: a farm so she can grow her own food.
+But instead of living and moving from one mansion to another mansion over the years, Kelis has sold her property to buy something far more valuable to her: a farm so she can grow her own food.

 “We’re buying a farm…so that we can grow everything and sustain everything that way.”

 “Now that I’ve got these two boys, I want to control a little bit more how we eat,” she said.

 She’s put their 3,850 square feet home on the market for $1.885 million.
 The property features five bedrooms, two fireplaces, a heated saltwater pool and, not one, but two kitchens (one inside and one outside).